YahyaAAAAAAA/Squareo/README.md

 ###

-<p align="left">Squareo is developed by me Yahya Amarneh.
+<p align="left">Squareo is developed by me Yahya.
 I hope you enjoy playing my game as much as I enjoyed creating it.
 For support or feedback, please contact me above.</p>

 ###